 In order to truly respond to the challenges of climate change, all of these factors should be considered when developing any plan or action to support environmental sustainability.
 It is also important to consider opportunities that are particularly relevant to Boroondara.
 Boroondara is well known for its leafy tree canopy.
-Our trees and plants provide an important carbon sink, provide shade and urban cooling and are vital habitat for our wildlife.
+Our trees and plants provide an important carbon sink, and by capturing groundwater they reduce flooding and erosion of our waterways.
+They also provide shade and urban cooling and are vital habitat for our wildlife.

 The Plan gives significant consideration to our trees and ways that we can not only protect our existing canopy cover but actually improve on current levels.